Slay the Spire: Development

 Slay the Spire is developed by Seattle-based studio Mega Crit, with Anthony Giovannetti and Casey Yano as lead developers.
 Their initial goal was to fuse the concept of a roguelike game with deck-building games like Dominion.
 The game was also inspired partially by the Netrunner collectible card game, of which Giovannetti was a fan, and for which he maintains a community website.
 The game was built on the libGDX framework.
 It was originally chosen because its Java runtime allowed it to run on Windows, macOS, and Linux, but Yano later expressed frustration with it frequently being broken by operating system updates and its lack of console support.

 To help test and get feedback on the game, Giovannetti turned to expert players in the Netrunner community.
 This was also necessary to determine appropriate balance for the cards they added, as balancing the difficulty of the game against the randomness of the roguelike encounters and the card-based play was difficult.
 By using a large number of playtesters, along with gameplay metric reporting from the game client, they were able to determine what cards had positive designs and which cards to remove.
-For example, they became aware of cards with too low a value for the game when they were not picked when offered by players, and found cards that were overpowered if they occurred too frequently within game-winning decks.
+For example, they became aware of cards with too low a value for the game when they were not picked by players when offered, and found cards that were overpowered if they occurred too frequently within game-winning decks.
 They had no issue when players discovered card synergies that created powerful combinations, a factor of concern in typical collectible card games, as it was a single-player game and there would be no opponent that would feel overwhelmed by these combos.